mnoorenberghe/rollup-plugin-chrome-extension/README.md

 ## Usage <a name = "usage"></a>

 Create a `rollup.config.js` file in your project root.
+Use `manifest.json` as the input.
+Every file in the manifest will be bundled or copied to the output folder.

 ```javascript
 // rollup.config.js